firmata/protocol/spi-proposal.md

 accommodate uses cases beyond the common:

 1. set cs pin LOW
-2. write (and optionally read) 1 or more bytes
+2. write (and optionally read) 1 or more words
 3. set cs Pin HIGH
 4. return data if read